 Or, it can be declared on a self-assessment tax return as normal if you usually complete one.

 Under long-term plans to transform the current tax system, interest could eventually be processed directly from individual digital tax accounts.

-- Submit your return: to tot up your bill and send your tax return direct to HMRC, use the Which? tax calculator.
+- Submit your 2018-20 tax return: to tot up your bill and send your tax return direct to HMRC, use the Which? tax calculator.

 What if I've paid too much tax on my interest?